 Conclusion

 Navigating child custody proceedings is never easy, and it becomes much harder when compounded by stress, heartache, and financial burdens.
-There is no definitive answer to the question “how long does the court take to decide child custody cases in Texas?”
+There is no definitive answer to the question, “How long does the court take to decide child custody cases in Texas?”
 The timeline varies greatly.
 This uncertainty creates more angst for already anxious parents.
-It creates fear surrounding the question, “How long does court take to make custody decisions in Texas?”
+It creates fear surrounding the question, “How long does the court take to make custody decisions in Texas?”
 Knowing how a range of different factors come into play can make it easier to understand and navigate a challenging time.

-It is crucial to consult with a knowledgeable family law attorney for guidance.
+It is crucial to consult with a knowledgeable custody attorney for guidance.
 Every case presents its own set of challenges.
 Your legal representation will use their experience in Texas courts to advocate on your behalf to resolve child custody matters swiftly.
 They will work toward securing the best outcome for you and your child in as timely a manner as possible.

 What is Fiona’s Plan Now?

 “Do you think he might be open to mediation?”
 I suggested.
-“I mean you say he wants his freedom, so in time, perhaps he’d come around and be willing to talk with you and mediator to find a middle ground.
-You take on the responsibility for the kids, he gets his freedom, perhaps you can both get what you want.”
+“He wants his freedom, so maybe he’d be willing to work with you and a mediator to find a middle ground.
+You take on the kids, he gets his freedom, and maybe you both get what you want.”

 “Sounds like a solid plan, Fiona.
 Keep talking to him, and let me know how it goes.
 I’ll start the SAPCR and push for temporary full custody.”